eyedeekay/si-i2p-plugin/README.md

 I haven't implemented addresshelpers/jump host interaction yet, but I have a good idea how to now.

+I'm pretty sure I need to make the individual sub-proxies handle their own cookie jars.

 ### The pipes

 Moved to [misc/docs/PIPES.md](misc/docs/PIPES.md)